 Australia is the single most popular destination for Brits moving abroad.
 It’s hardly surprising; expats living in Australia report that they feel safer, have more disposable income, more free time and a better quality of life.
 What’s not to love?
 On top of all this, the Australian climate makes for a fantastic outdoor existence – surely one that your dog or cat will love, rather having put up with cold, damp Britain.

-So if you’re heading off to Oz shortly and need to know about transporting your dog or cat you’ve come to the right place.
+So if you’re heading off to Oz shortly and need to know about taking dogs to Australia you’ve come to the right place.
 The first, and arguably most critical, point that you need to know is that you’re going to have to plan well in advance of your departure.
 Unlike some other world destinations, taking your cat or dog to Australia requires at least 6 months of pre-planning.
 It is hardly an impulse decision therefore; it requires time and planning if your pet is to join you on your antipodean adventure.

 The reason for this length of planning is that Australia requires both cats and dogs to have received a rabies vaccination not less than 180 days before travel.
 This is arduous enough but there is more that you need to be aware of.
 Firstly you’ll need to wait around 4 weeks if this is your pet’s first rabies vaccination to allow your pet to build up resistance that can be measured and confirmed by a veterinary professional.